g4m3rm1k3/tuts/tutorials/docs/CLAUD2.md

 ---

-## Stage 2 Complete - You Built a Frontend!
+## Stage 2 Complete - You Built a Frontend

 ### What You Built